DavidWaumsley/NoScriptShow/content/blog/2024/learn9.md

 permalink: "/learn/9{{slugify }}/"
 videoid: eZTB4rH7Wh8
 ---
-This is following on from podcast [episode 8](/8) where Nathan and I finally started talking about designing the show's website.
+This is following on from chat [episode 8](/8) where Nathan and I finally started talking about designing the show's website.

 In that episode I offered a rough homepage mock up and together we attempted to critically access it in the way various experts might.